Cyril-Meyer/DeepSCEM/README.md

 Contrary to datasets, models are directly used in memory.
 When you close DeepSCEM the unsaved models disappear.

-💡 Overring a widget will show information about it.
+💡 Moving the cursor on a button will show information about its purpose.
 Example with cursor over "Load model".

 ![image](https://github.com/Cyril-Meyer/DeepSCEM/assets/69190238/e8b6d01d-5f59-47d5-ba5a-b025f23f1f2e)